thyringer/smake/README.md

 ## Outline of Functionalities

 Configurations (builds) for any number of SQLite databases are defined by a JSON file.
 SMake then executes the listed SQL scripts in sequence with the specified options such as enabling foreign key constraints, or whether to replace an existing/previously built database.
-If errors occur, at least the numbers of the first and last line of the relevant statement are displayed.
+If an error occurs, at least the numbers of the first and last line of the relevant statement are displayed.

 ## Installation